fwjmath/BijectiveMap/README.md

 - `corners_around_vertex`: returns a list of corners of the same vertex, in counter-clockwise order

-- `traversal`: performs traversal with a given function, which can read the current corner and the component number of it
+- `traversal`: performs traversal with a given function, which can read the current corner and its component number

 - `is_connected`: returns whether the map is connected